shakyShane/gulp-svg-sprites/README.md

 $ npm install --save-dev gulp-svg-sprites
 ```

-**Windows note:** Using Version < 4.0.0 Make sure, you also have all [prerequisities for node-gyp](https://github.com/TooTallNate/node-gyp#installation).
+**Windows note:** Using Version < 4.0.0, make sure you also have all [prerequisites for node-gyp](https://github.com/TooTallNate/node-gyp#installation).

-##Usage
+## Usage
 With no configuration, `gulp-svg-sprites` will create the following files:

-1. `svg/sprite.svg` - Sprite Sheet containing all of your SVGs.
+1. `svg/sprite.svg` - Sprite Sheet containing all of your SVGs
-2. `sprite.html`    - A preview page with instructions & snippets.
+1. `sprite.html`    - A preview page with instructions & snippets
-2. `css/sprite.css` - A CSS file with the code needed to use the sprite.
+1. `css/sprite.css` - A CSS file with the code needed to use the sprite

 ```js
 var svgSprite = require("gulp-svg-sprites");